ardalis/AspNetCoreRouteDebugger/README.md

 # AspNetCoreRouteDebugger

-An ASP.NET Core Route Debugger implemented as a Razor Page.
+An ASP.NET Core 9 Route Debugger implemented as a Razor Page.
 Read more about [Debugging ASP.NET Core Routes](https://ardalis.com/debugging-aspnet-core-routes).

 ## Sample

 Clone the rep. Run the sample project.
 Navigate to /routes.
 You should see a list of routes.
-Note that Razor Pages don't specify controllers/actions for their routes.

 ## Adding to your Project